Hello! A frontend developer & interaction designer here, fresh off the boat from Perth now living in London.

 Recent and favourite projects

-A lighthearted and playful online experience for up and coming Perth based placemakers which I've overseen from inception to take-off.
+They asked me to create a lighthearted and playful online experience which I've overseen from inception to take-off.
 Space is the Place!

 While at Humaan I worked closely with the client and creative director to design an extensive series of screens for their web app.
 We covered user flows such as onboarding, account management, billing and creating, delivering and participating in assessments.
 The product is soon to be released to a select number of users.